The Dark Night of the Enlightenment

 - The Marquis de Sade tortured prostitutes and churned out volume after tedious volume of sickening pornography.
 In de Sade’s writings men seem incapable of virtue.

-- ·Jeremy Bentham was a prototype of the ivory tower intellectual.
+- Jeremy Bentham was a prototype of the ivory tower intellectual.
 He had little contact with the common man.
 Bentham’s view of man (and Bentham himself) were flat and colorless and narrow.
 He wrote “Nature has placed mankind under the governance of two sovereign masters, pain and pleasure.
 It is for them alone to point out what we ought to do, as well as to determine what we shall do.”
 He developed a “felicific calculus” to quantify levels of pleasure and pain.
 Bentham also called natural rights “simple nonsense” and “rhetorical nonsense — nonsense upon stilts.”
-Bentham also attempted to justify torture.
+Bentham also promoted workhouses and attempted to justify torture.

 - Many inclined toward pseudo-Darwinist dehumanism and determinism during the closing decades of the 1800s.
 Among their number was Emile Zola.
 He was also influenced by Hippolyte Taine.
 Here’s Zola describing his goals in the 1867 novel Therese Raquin: "I have selected persons absolutely swayed by their nerves and blood, deprived of free will, impelled in every action of life, by the fatal lusts of the flesh.
 Therese and Laurent are human brutes, nothing more.
 I have sought to follow these brutes, step by step, in the secret labour of their passions, in the impulsion of their instincts, in the cerebral disorder resulting from the excessive strain on their nerves."
 His 1890 novel La Bête humaine concerns a man whose tainted blood turns him into a murderer.